Last Updated on

 If you are, please don’t feel bad about it.
 It’s a common knowledge that our country is plagued with too much politics while very few job opportunities are left for those who really do the hard work.

 Canada, for most immigrants, is the land of milk and honey.
-So is it a sin to ensure a good future for you and your family?
-I don’t think so.
+And it’s never wrong to ensure a good future for you and your family.

 Table of Contents

 - How to Work in Canada: A Step-by-Step Guide for Filipinos.